starwolves/space/README.md

 ## Getting Started

 ### License
-This project has a non-standard and non-commercial license, please check it out [here](https://github.com/nikitavondel/space/blob/master/LICENSE).
+This project has a non-standard and non-commercial license, please read it and agree to it before you continue.
+Find the license [here](https://github.com/nikitavondel/space/blob/master/LICENSE).

 ### Dependencies